 Prior to the implementation of the Australian Curriculum: English and the Australian Curriculum: Mathematics, the development of NAPLAN tests was guided by the national Statements of learning for English ( 753KB) and

 Statements of learning for mathematics (1MB).
-From 2016, NAPLAN tests will align to the Australian Curriculum.
+Since 2016, NAPLAN testing has been aligned to the Australian Curriculum.

 The development of NAP sample tests has also been guided by the national statements of learning in science ( 952KB), ICT ( 372KB) and civics and citizenship ( 873KB).

 Once the Australian Curriculum associated with the NAP sample tests is implemented in all states and territories, test requirements for each of these assessments will be adjusted as necessary to reflect and measure essential elements of the new curriculum.

 The NAPLAN and NAP sample assessments are constructed:

 - to assess knowledge, skills and understandings appropriate to students in particular year levels

 - to be interesting and engaging to students throughout Australia

 - to challenge students at all levels of ability.

 Development and review process